Antiserum: History

-In 1901, Behring won the first Nobel Prize in Medicine for his work in the study of diphtheria.
+In 1901, Behring won the first Nobel Prize in Medicine for his work in studying diphtheria.

 Serum therapy became increasingly prevalent for infectious diseases, and was even used to treat patients during the influenza pandemic in 1918.
-Its uses were then quickly expanded to also treat diseases such as polio, measles, pneumococcus, Haemophilus influenza B, and meningococcus.
+The use of serum therapy was then quickly expanded to also treat diseases such as polio, measles, pneumococcus, Haemophilus influenza B, and meningococcus.

 In the 1920s, Michael Heidelberger and Oswald Avery proved that antibodies were proteins that targeted the capsule of the virus or bacteria.
 The discovery of antibiotics in the 1940s diminished interest in treating bacterial infections with antiserum, but its use for viral infections continued with the development of ethanol fractionation of blood plasma (which allowed for purified antibodies), discovered by Edwin Cohn.
 Antisera were developed to prevent and/or treat diphtheria, tetanus, Hepatitis B, rabies, varicella zoster virus, cytomegalovirus, and botulinum.
-However, these were not widely used.
+However, these treatments were not widely used.

-In 1984, Milstein and Köhler won a Nobel Prize for their paper that described their method for making murine monoclonal antibodies by immortalizing B cells as hybridomas.
+In 1984, Milstein and Köhler won a Nobel Prize for their paper which described their method for making murine monoclonal antibodies by immortalizing B cells as hybridomas.
 Another breakthrough occurred in 2003.
 A new technology allowed for heavy and light chain immunoglobulin genes to be amplified from human B cells and cloned into expression vectors.
 In 2008, this method was refined with a greater ability to sort cells and clone, which led to the discovery of more human monoclonal antibodies.

-In 1996, the FDA approved the use of RSV-IGIV (Respigam), a polyclonal antibody drug to inhibit respiratory syncytial virus (RSV) for high-risk newborns.
-This was considered a breakthrough, as the clinical trial was proven to reduce infant hospitalizations by 41% and length of hospital stays by 53%.
-After two years the product demand began to exceed the supply of plasma and Synagis, the first humanized monoclonal antibody was approved in its place.
+In 1996, the United States Food and Drug Administration (FDA) approved the use of RSV-IGIV (Respigam), a polyclonal antibody drug to inhibit respiratory syncytial virus (RSV) for high-risk newborns.
+This was considered a breakthrough, as the clinical trial reduced infant hospitalizations by 41% and length of hospital stays by 53%.
+After 2 years, the product demand began to exceed the supply of plasma and Synagis, the first humanized monoclonal antibody, was approved in its place.
 Monoclonal antibodies became advantageous due to their decreased variability in quality, a decreased risk of bloodborne diseases, and increased potency.
-This enabled a large expansion of the usages of antiserum and opened the door for the treatment of autoimmune diseases.
+This enabled a large expansion of the uses of antiserum and opened the door for the treatment of autoimmune diseases.

-The past 30 years have seen the transformation of how chronic and autoimmune diseases (e. g. cancer, ulcerative colitis) are treated, with 30 drugs—28 of which for chronic conditions—with monoclonal antibodies being approved.
+The past 30 years have seen the transformation of how chronic and autoimmune diseases (e.g., cancer, ulcerative colitis) are treated, with 30 drugs of monoclonal antibodies, 28 for chronic conditions, being approved.
 Monoclonal antibodies are currently being researched to treat viral diseases without vaccines, such as HIV, SARS, and MERS.